TheImagingSource/tiscamera/doc/pages/tcam-gigetool.rst

    .. option:: --format

-      Format of the device specific information that will be printed.
+      Format of the device-specific information that will be printed.
       The field descriptors must be prepended with a '%'.

       Default is `%m%s%u%i`.

-      :m: Name of the camera model.
+      :m: Name of the camera model
       :s: Serial number of the camera
       :u: User defined name, may be empty
       :i: Current ip